pusher/pusher-js/README.markdown

     bin/jasmine

-Then open any browser and navigate to <http://localhost:8888/>.
+Then open any browser and navigate to <http://localhost:8888/> - it will run both unit and integration tests.

 #### Run headless tests